Welcome to Make a Smile Orthodontics!

 - Separators are small elastic rings that are placed in-between teeth.
 The separator is used to push the molars apart using slight pressure.
 The separator is usually used for 1-2 weeks and is said to feel like a piece of meat stuck in your teeth.

-- Elastics, or rubber bands, create pressure that will help to improve the fit of your teeth.
+- Elastics, or rubber bands, create pressure that will help to improve the fit.
 Elastics may need to be changed throughout the day as the elasticity wears.

 - Herbst Appliance is used to promote a correct relationship between the upper and the lower jaw, when the lower jaw is too far back relative to the upper jaw.

 - Headgear uses the skull as an anchor in moving teeth and dental bones.
-Typically headgear is worn for only a limited time during the day and throughout night time, as determined by your orthodontist.
+Typically headgear is worn for only a limited time during the day and throughout night time, as determined by your orthodontist at one of our California offices.

 - Palatal Expander applies gentle pressure to the teeth or palate to help widen the upper jaw.
 An expander can be removable in design or glued temporarily in place.

-- Holding Appliances are used in children to maintain space while waiting for permanent teeth to come in.
+- Holding Appliances are used in children to maintain space while waiting for permanent ones to come in.

 Handling Orthodontic Issues at Home